Special L-values of geometric motives: -functions of motives over number rings

 \xdefi

-Much as $L$-functions of motives over $\Q$, archimedean factors are not multiplicative with respect to short exact sequences.
-(See \cite[1.1.9, 1.2.5]{FPR} for a necessary and sufficient criterion when multiplicativity does hold.)
-Can one give a natural definition of archimedean Euler factors $\tilde L_\infty (-, s)$ which is both multiplicative and satisfies, for any Hodge structure $V$,
+Much the same way as $L$-functions of motives over $\Q$, archimedean factors are not multiplicative with respect to short exact sequences of Hodge structures.
+(See \cite[1.1.9, 1.2.5]{FPR} for a necessary and sufficient criterion for multiplicativity.)